-In almost all cases, the endometriosis pain emerges two or three days before the menstruation and continues for a couple of days after it.
-Also, in some women, the pain occurs even during and after sex, during bowel movement and urinating, while exercising, and between two periods.
+In almost all cases, the endometriosis pain emerges two or three days before menstruation and continues for a few days afterward.
+Also, in some women, the pain occurs during and after sex, during bowel movement and urinating, while exercising, and between two periods.

 Where Is Endometriosis Pain Located?

-In most cases, the pain of endometriosis is not located in a certain location, and the patient feels it in different parts of the body.
+In most cases, endometriosis pain is not located in a certain location, and the patient feels it in different body parts.
 In general, endometriosis’s pain is located in one of the following parts:

 - Fallopian tubes;